Things to look out for when buying insurance

 - Have you answered all your insurer’s questions truthfully and accurately?

 Beware of buying insurance offered alongside something else

-For example you may be offered:
+For example you might be offered:

-- buildings and contents insurance, life assurance and critical illness cover when you take out your mortgage
+- Buildings and contents insurance, life assurance and critical illness cover when you take out your mortgage

-- warranty insurance when you buy a new washing machine or computer
+- Warranty insurance when you buy a new washing machine or computer

-- payment protection insurance with goods bought from catalogues
+- Payment protection insurance with goods bought from catalogues

 Have you shopped around?